-Blume Verdejo is made in our Pagos del Rey winery, in Rueda, in the province of Valladolid.
-The wine is made from equal proportions Viura and Verdejo grapes.
-Viura is a historic variety that is also known as Macabeu and Maccabéo in Roussillon in southern France, as Macabeo in much of its homeland Spain, and as Viura in the Rioja region.
+Blume Verdejo Viura is made in our Pagos del Rey winery, in Rueda, in the province of Valladolid.
+The wine is made from Verdejo grapes and small percentage of Viura.
+This grape is a historic variety that is also known as Macabeu and Maccabéo in Roussillon in southern France, as Macabeo in much of its homeland Spain, and as Viura in the Rioja region.
 It has the unusual virtue of giving birth to young dry white wines, often blends, with real nerve and character.

 Between 8- 10ºC